-Intermediate Apprenticeship in Hairdressing (Standard)
+Intermediate Apprenticeship in Hairdressing (Standard).

-- Professionalism and standards
+Professionalism and standards

-- Behaviour and communication
+Behaviour and communication

-- Safe working practises
+Safe working practices

-- Cut hair using a range of techniques to create a variety of looks
+Cut hair using a range of techniques to create a variety of looks

 You will build up a portfolio, which is a collection of examples or evidence of your work that demonstrates your skills and ability, such as a work diary, photos, statements from your employer and colleagues and examples of completed tasks.
-End-point assessment consists of practical tasks, observations, oral questioning, written questions, assignments and written tests.
+End-point assessment consists of practical tasks, observations, oral questioning, written questions, assignments and online tests.

-The Functional Skills are assessed through online tests.
+Functional Skills are assessed through online tests.